 Postoperative neck braces are not required for disc replacement operations.

-An artificial device poses the same risks as an anterior cervical discectomy and fusion such as: infections, paralysis, blood loss, damaged nerves, the necessity to undergo another surgery.
+An artificial device poses the same risks as an anterior cervical discectomy and fusion such as infections, paralysis, blood loss, damaged nerves, the necessity to undergo another surgery.
 However, these complications are rarely severe.

 The artificial disc does theoretically have some of the same potential complications associated with total knee or hip arthroplasty because small particle debris may react with the body.

 This is a case of a 47-year-old female with excruciating pain and weakness in her neck and right arm.
 The pain radiated down to her thumb.
 The patient’s MRI showed that one of the discs was degenerated (at C5-6) and shrunk in height.
 She suffered from broad-based disc herniation.
 The patient had previously used medication for 6 months, as well as physical therapy, but the treatment was unsuccessful.
-Finally, she went through a C-ADR at C5-6 and her neck and arm pain was soon alleviated.
+Finally, she went through a C-ADR at C5-6 and her neck and arm pain were soon alleviated.

 Figure 1 lateral X-ray and implant in place.